 - Freshly Cracked Black Pepper

-- Notes: A little black pepper goes a long way in balancing out the natural richness of the roast.
+- Fresher Is Better: Fresh cracked black pepper has the best aromatics, and a little black pepper goes a long way in balancing out the natural richness of the roast, while enhancing the overall aromatic profile.

 For the Rub